The Big Problem with Income Claim Marketing

 Six and Seven Figure Success is Arbitrary

-Speaking of failure, I regularly speak to fellow online business owners who feel like they’re failing as they’re not hitting the six figure mark.
+Speaking of failure, I regularly chat with fellow online business owners who feel they’re failing because they’re not hitting the six-figure mark.
+It comes from being measured against a benchmark that was never realistic (or particularly meaningful) to begin with.

-The truth is that despite the hype, the percentage of businesses in this industry hitting the $100,000 per year mark is relatively small.
+Despite the hype, the percentage of businesses that hit the $ 100,000-per-year mark is relatively small.

 Buyer Beware: